Home / Roofing / Are Metal Roofs Magnetic? Properties and Myths

 What Does “Magnetic” Actually Mean in Roofing Materials?

-Steel contains iron, making it a ferromagnetic metal.
-Even when coated with zinc (galvanized), paint, or aluminum (Galvalume), steel remains magnetic because the base metal is iron.
+Steel contains iron, making it ferromagnetic.
+Even when steel is galvanized, painted, or coated with aluminum-zinc alloys (such as Galvalume), it remains magnetic because the core metal is iron-based.

 Aluminum Roofing – Nearly Non-Magnetic

-Copper and zinc are diamagnetic, naturally resisting magnetic influence.
-These premium roofing metals are 100% non-magnetic regardless of conditions.
+Copper and zinc are diamagnetic metals, meaning they naturally resist magnetic influence.
+These premium roofing materials are entirely non-magnetic and maintain that property for their entire lifespan.

 Why Most Modern Metal Roofing Materials Are Not Magnetic